 Home of Lake Wawasee

 The largest lake in Indiana, with more than 25 miles of shoreline, Lake Wawasee is the pride and joy of Syracuse.
 Stop by Lakeside Park for a relaxing picnic, or head downtown to take in a blues show in an underground restaurant.
+Take a cruise on the SS Lillypad, a two-story, 110 passenger dinner boat on Lake Wawasee.

 If you’re a souvenir hunter, you’ll want to spend some time shopping at the Artisan and Farmers Market.
 Wrap up a day in Syracuse with some fresh seafood from one of its quaint restaurants or around the fire pit at Sleepy Owl Supper Club.